mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

    :align: center

-Note that is an ANOVA or ZINB output file (both of which contain mean counts for each gene in each condition) is supplied in place of mean_counts, the *last* argument of corrplot must be set to either '-anova' or '-zinb' to indicate the type of file being provided as the
+Note that if an ANOVA or ZINB output file (both of which contain mean counts for each gene in each condition) is supplied in place of mean_counts, the *last* argument of corrplot must be set to either '-anova' or '-zinb' to indicate the type of file being provided as the